 Try not to talk the subject down or use the subjunctive.
 An iceberg is an iceberg and not a “possible challenge for the whole team” which we will “probably have to face soon”.

-In other words, if the crew is already wearing life jackets before you speak to them, you will be late.
-You will then not only have a communication problem: Their trust in you as captain is damaged.
+In other words, if the crew is already wearing life jackets before you talk to them, you will be late.
+You will then not only have a communication problem: the trust in you as captain is damaged.

-Better: If possible, explain the situation to all team members at the same time, outline the necessary next three steps and the consequences if everyone does not act together now.
-Show the common solution and how long it will take.
+Better: If possible, explain the situation to all team members at the same time, outline the necessary next three steps and the consequences if they do not all act together now.
+Show the joint solution and how long it will take.
 Say when it starts and what needs to be done first.
 In our experience, affected employees in such situations expect clear leadership with the possibility for dialogue at a later stage.

-Above all: Draw a realistic picture of what the situation will be like after the necessary measures have been taken.
+Most of all: Draw a realistic picture of what the situation will be like after the necessary measures have been taken.
 For example, a safe company that can do without redundancies.
-Everyone is still on board; the ship has not sunk.
+Everyone is still on board, the ship has not sunk.

 In unclear and immediately dangerous situations or change processes, many employees are not interested in a democratic discourse on the necessary change of direction.
 Rather, it is about the need to be managed in a spirit of trust.
 The crew wants to be able to rely on their captain.

 However, employees often see the dangers much earlier than managers.
 They then share them in informal formats such as the “Flurfunk” or certain groups on the intranet.
-This is why the necessary change must also be announced in good time.
+This is why the necessary change must also be announced early on.
 Hesitation here means loss of trust.

 Conclusion: Fast, clear and sincere communication is easy and almost free of charge, especially in difficult and extraordinary times.
 It is a sign of appreciation.

 Appreciation creates closeness.
-Proximity creates trust.
-Both are necessary to get through difficult times successfully – without losing the team that needs them.
+Closeness creates trust.
+Both are necessary to get through difficult times successfully – without losing the team you need.